metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 Meaning that an element will make it to the final list if it was matched by at least one of the selectors specified.

+# CREATING THE MECH OBJECT

+The mech ([WWW::Mechanize::Chrome](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome)) object must be supplied to the functions in this module.
+It must be created by the caller.
+This is how I do it:

+    use WWW::Mechanize::Chrome;
+    use Log::Log4perl qw(:easy);
+    Log::Log4perl->easy_init($ERROR);

+    my %default_mech_params = (
+        headless => 1,
+    #   log => $mylogger,
+        launch_arg => [
+                '--window-size=600x800',
+                '--password-store=basic', # do not ask me for stupid chrome account password
+    #           '--remote-debugging-port=9223',
+    #           '--enable-logging', # see also log above
+                '--disable-gpu',
+                '--no-sandbox',
+                '--ignore-certificate-errors',
+                '--disable-background-networking',
+                '--disable-client-side-phishing-detection',
+                '--disable-component-update',
+                '--disable-hang-monitor',
+                '--disable-save-password-bubble',
+                '--disable-default-apps',
+                '--disable-infobars',
+                '--disable-popup-blocking',
+        ],
+    );

+    my $mech_obj = eval {
+        WWW::Mechanize::Chrome->new(%default_mech_params)
+    };
+    die $@ if $@;

+    # This transfers all javascript code's console.log(...)
+    # messages to perl's warn()
+    # we need to keep $console var in scope!
+    my $console = $mech_obj->add_listener('Runtime.consoleAPICalled', sub {
+          warn
+              "js console: "
+            . join ", ",
+              map { $_->{value} // $_->{description} }
+              @{ $_[0]->{params}->{args} };
+        })
+    ;

+    # and now fetch a page
+    my $URL = '...';
+    my $retmech = $mech_obj->get($URL);
+    die "failed to fetch $URL" unless defined $retmech;
+    $mech_obj->sleep(1); # let it settle
+    # now the mech object has loaded the URL and has a DOM hopefully.
+    # You can pass it on to find() or zap() to operate on the DOM.

+# DEPENDENCIES

+This module depends on [WWW::Mechanize::Chrome](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome) which, in turn, depends on the `google-chrome` executable be installed on the host computer.
+See [WWW::Mechanize::Chrome::Install](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome%3A%3AInstall) on how to install the executable.

+Test scripts (which create there own mech object) will detect the absence of `google-chrome` binary and exit gracefully, meaning the test passes.
+But with a STDERR message to the user.
+Who will hopefully notice it and proceed to `google-chrome` installation.
+In any event, this module will be installed with or without `google-chrome`.

 # AUTHOR

 Andreas Hadjiprocopis, `<bliako at cpan.org>`

+# CODING CONDITIONS

+This code was written under extreme climate conditions of 44 Celsius.
+Keep packaging those
+vegs in kilos of plastic wrappers, keep obsolidating our perfectly good hardware, keep inventing new consumer needs and brainwash them down our throats, in short **Crack Deep the Roof Beam, Capitalism**.

 # BUGS